moliver28/resume/_pages/research.md

 <hr>

-## I study how universities and industry collaborate to bolster an innovation ecosystem.
+## I study how universities and industry collaborations contribute to innovation ecosystem.